Giuseppe Piromalli (born 1945): Release and re-arrest

-Pino Piromalli, known as “Facciazza”, was released from prison in May 2021 after serving 22 years behind bars.
+Pino Piromalli was released from prison in May 2021 after serving 22 years behind bars.
 However, in September 2025, he was arrested once again.
 His arrest came as part of a major operation against the clan named 'Res Tauro' led by the Reggio Calabria District Anti-Mafia Directorate (DDA).
 The operation resulted in the arrest of 26 individuals facing charges that include mafia-style criminal association, extortion, money laundering, and the illegal possession of weapons and ammunition.
 Piromalli was identified as the main suspect and is believed to have been the leader, promoter, and organizer of the criminal organization.

 Following his release in 2021, Pino Piromalli reasserted his authority by reinstating the traditional rules of the 'Ndrangheta, reorganizing the clan, assigning roles and responsibilities, and reestablishing control over the territory.
 The investigation, which began in 2020, aimed to map out the structure of the Piromalli clan – still considered a significant powerful faction within the broader 'Ndrangheta network.
 Authorities identified the three Piromalli brothers as key figures in the organisation: Pino (born in 1945), along with Gioacchino (born in 1934) and Antonio (born in 1939).
 All three are accused of playing leading roles in the clan's strategic and operational management.